simplygenius/atmos/README.md

 aws configure --profile <user_profile_name>
 ```

 If you supply the "-m" flag, it will automatically create and activate a virtual MFA device with the user, and prompt you to save the secret to the atmos mfa keystore for integrated usage.
 You can skip saving the secret and instead just copy/paste it into your MFA device of choice.
+The "user create" command can also act in more of an upsert fashion, so to do something like reset a user's password and keys, you could do `atmos user create --force -l -m -k your@email.address`

 Login to the aws console as that user, change your password and setup MFA there if you prefer doing it that way.
 Make sure you log out and back in again with MFA before you try setting up the [role switcher](#per-user-role-switcher-in-console)